Skip to content

 2016-present: Dangerous content, demonetization, and brand safety

 Over the years, YouTube’s size and popularity have resulted in an increasing number of content moderation issues.
-And what the algorithm recommends has become a serious topic not just for creators and advertisers but for journalists and the government as well.
+And what the algorithm recommends has become a concerning topic not just for creators and advertisers but for journalists and the government as well.

 YouTube has said it is serious about its responsibility to support a diverse range of opinions while reducing the spread of harmful misinformation.
 Algorithm changes enacted in early 2019, for example, have reduced consumption of borderline content by 70%.
 (YouTube defines borderline content as content that doesn’t quite violate community guidelines but is harmful or misleading.
 Violative content, on the other hand, is immediately removed.)